 In the following, I picked out the most important ones from the vast list issued by the WHO:

-For optimum results it is advised to mix most effective western techniques with proper Traditional Chinese Medicine.
+For optimum results mix the most effective western techniques with proper Traditional Chinese Medicine.